matsim-scenarios/matsim-berlin/README.md

 1. Set up the project in your IDE
 1. Make sure the project is configured as maven project
 1. Run the JAVA class src/main/java/org/matsim/run/RunBerlinScenario.java
+1. "Open" the output directory.
+You can drag files into VIA as was already done above.
+1. Edit the config file or adjust the run class.
+Re-run MATSim.